nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 ---
+title: Simple RNA-Seq workflow
 description: Foundational Nextflow Training Workshop
 ---

 # Simple RNA-Seq workflow

-To demonstrate a real-world biomedical scenario, we will implement a proof of concept RNA-Seq workflow which:
+To demonstrate a real-world biomedical scenario, you will implement a proof of concept RNA-Seq workflow which:

 1. Indexes a transcriptome file
 2. Performs quality controls